jbx-protocol/juice-contracts-v3/contracts/extensions/README.md

 ### PaymentProcessor

-This contract is meant to be a proxy that receives payments and forwards them to the preconfigured Juicebox project.
+This contract is meant to be a proxy that receives payments and forwards them to the pre-configured Juicebox project.
 The proxy can accept payment in ERC20 tokens and optionally liquidate them.
 The proxy also optionally allows payment in case of project misconfiguration.

 ### Utils